ShookTea/stos/README.md

 ### (Short-term) todo list

 - forking processes
-- proper support for text mode in RGB
 - Support for more than 1 GiB of RAM
   - that's currently not working because we're trying to map all physical RAM in paging, which doesn't make sense above 1 GiB.
 We should implement